silicone tooling making - How do you make a liquid silicone rubber mold or tooling? - ZSR

 About Author: Z.S.R International Group

 Z.S.R International Group(Hong Kong) co., Limited, is a one-stop supplier for molded silicone products and silicone products molding solution provider in the consumer products field.
-We offer OEM services from product design to Silicone products contact manufacturing.
-We have the capability for LSR molded silicone products, solid silicone molded products, molded silicone multi-colored products.
-We also can custom molded silicone, custom molded LSR, custom molded dripping injection dispensing (co-injection) silicone multi-colored products, custom tooling.
+We offer OEM services from silicone product design to Silicone products contract manufacturing.
+We have the capability for custom silicone tooling, LSR(Liquid silicone Rubber) molded silicone products, solid silicone molded products, molded silicone multi-colored products.
+We also can custom molded silicone, custom molded LSR, custom molded dripping injection dispensing(co-injection) silicone multi-colored products.